djcsdy/haxe-xpath/README.md

    Support can be provided by providing a wrapper for the desired XML class that extends `xpath.xml.XPathXml`.
 At present, a wrapper for the Haxe Xml class is provided in `xpath.xml.XPathHxXml`.
- * The previous version directly supported dcxml.
-At present there is no support for dcxml in this version.
-You can still install the old version using haxelib.
  * The XPath functions `id()`, `namespace-uri()` and `lang()` are not implemented.
  * XPath treats XML comments as nodes, but neither Haxe’s built in